Co-founder and CEO Money Coaches Canada

 Don’t spend more than you earn.
 Does that sound obvious and simple?
 It is simple.
 But you would be surprised how many people (maybe you?) don’t know how much income they bring in from all sources.
 If your money is blended with a spouse or partner your total income may be even more foggy.
 You may have a salary, commissions, bonuses, side-jobs, passive income streams, pensions, investment income, or rental properties.
 And if you aren’t clear about what you earn, chances are good you’re less clear about what you spend.
 Even those who have a good grasp on how much they earn are frequently less certain about where that income goes each month.
 Action: Switch-off financial autopilot and use the On Track Money Management System

-Keep your lifestyle debt to a minimum.
+Keep your lifestyle debt to a minimum (especially in a rising interest rate environment).
 This refers primarily to credit card and line of credit debt that creeps up month after month, year after year.
 We are a nation of debtors, but this doesn’t mean you have to be part of the craziness.
 Unexpected things come up in life and a credit card can certainly get you out of a jam (car repair, furnace failure) but don’t just let the debt sit there, pay it off as quickly as possible.
 If you like to shop with a credit card to earn points or cash back bonuses; be sure to spend within what you can payback before you are charged interest.
 Action: Don’t spend what you can’t pay in full by the end of the month.
 If that isn’t possible (because of an emergency expenditure), create a plan to pay it off and stick to the plan.

 Create savings over time.
 Review your cash flow and make sure there’s some left over for emergencies (to avoid those credit card scenarios mentioned above) and future savings.
 This may take a lot of discipline and maybe even some sacrifice, but it’s absolutely essential if you want to retire someday or avoid a potential financial crisis from job loss, illness or another inevitable downturn in the economy.
 Action: Start right away.
 Get clarity on what you need to save and then make a realistic plan to get there.
 Don’t wait because you think the amount you can save right now is not substantial enough.
 Every.
 Dollar.
 Counts.